apigeoneer/100-days-of-code/r1-log.md

 ### R1D9
 worked on a trivia app, implemented more navigation changes.
 Started off with Codedamn accelerated WebDev corse of 1 month.

+### R1D10
+Solved 2 introductory problems in CSES Problem Set.
+Started a #tbbt  Mania app, inspired by #Udacity's #Android #Kotlin #Nanodegree's Trivia app (a quiz app).
+Created layout of its GameFragment.
+Was stuck trying to add navigation to the fragments.